Top Tips to Create an Engaging and Useful Chatbot

 Chatbots are a type of conversational design.

 Chatbots use a decision tree to replicate human conversation.
-They recognise keywords and respond accordingly.
+They recognize keywords and respond accordingly.
 What is conversational design?
 It is conversation-like content that comes from headers and text on the web page, voice UI such as Alexa or Google Home.
-It is specifically a computerised system.
+It is specifically a computerized system.

-When the design and engineering team determine the best way to communicate with their audience, they use shorthand.
-Here the designer may refer to the audience via text on a page or imply chatbot to appear to inform the audience.
+When the design and engineering team determines the best way to communicate with their audience, they use shorthand.
+Here, the designer may refer to the audience via text on a page or imply that a chatbot will appear to inform the audience.
 In the early stage of conception, it doesn’t matter what the conversational design team has in mind because, in the later stage, the content team will be responsible for more work if the end result is a chatbot.
-Thus it is important to clarify what form of conversational design the team has in their mind.
+Thus, it is important to clarify what form of conversational design the team has in their mind.

-The example of the non-chatbot conversational design is a conversational UI.
+An example of a non-chatbot conversational design is a conversational UI.
 Another example is voice UI.
 Voice UI can speak to the audience.
-Well, these may sound the same from conception purpose, but again they have different requirements.
+Well, these may sound the same from a conception purpose, but again they have different requirements.
 Voice UI has no ability to trigger or prompt the end-user into action with no visual design.

 -